mtxr/vscode-sqltools/README.md

 ## Features

-Some feature provided by SQLTools:
+Some features provided by SQLTools:

 - Beautifier/Formatter
-- Query runner, history and bookmarks
+- Query runner, history, and bookmarks
 - Connection explorer
 - Query generators (INSERT only)